Friedrich August Freiherr von der Heydte: Operation Stösser

 The Luftwaffe assembled 112 Ju 52 transport planes; they were manned by inexperienced pilots.
 It was the German paratroopers' only nighttime drop during World War II.
 While the aircraft took off with around 1,300 paratroops, the pilots dropped some behind the German front lines, others over Bonn, and only a few hundred in widely scattered locations behind the American lines.
 Some aircraft landed with their troops still on board.
 Only a fraction of the force landed near the intended drop zone.

-The kampfgruppe was tasked with dropping at night onto a strategic road junction 11 kilometers north of Malmédy and to hold it for approximately twenty-four hours until relieved by the 12th SS Panzer Division, with the aim of hampering the flow of Allied reinforcements and supplies.
+The kampfgruppe was tasked with dropping at night onto a strategic road junction 11 kilometers north of Malmedy and to hold it for approximately twenty-four hours until relieved by the 12th SS Panzer Division, with the aim of hampering the flow of Allied reinforcements and supplies.
 The planes that were relatively close to the intended drop zone were buffeted by strong winds that deflected many paratroopers and made their landings far rougher.
 Since many of the German paratroopers were very inexperienced, some were crippled upon impact and died where they fell.
 Some of their bodies were found the following spring as the snow melted.
 Heydte broke his arm upon landing from his jump.

 Initially, only 125 men made it to the correct landing zone, with no heavy weapons.
 By noon on 17 December, Heydte's unit had scouted the woods and rounded up a total of around 300 troops.
 With only enough ammunition for a single fight, the force was too small to take the crossroads on its own.
 But because of the dispersal of the drop, German paratroops were reported all over the Ardennes, and the Allies believed a division-sized jump had taken place.
 This caused much confusion and convinced them to allocate men to secure the rear instead of facing the main German thrust at the front.

 Because all his radios had been destroyed or lost in the jump, Heydte didn't know the 12th SS Panzer Division failed to defeat the Americans at the Battle of Elsenborn Ridge, and was unable to relieve his forces.
 Cut off, without supplies and pursued by the U.S. forces, Heydte ordered his men to break through Allied lines and reach the German lines.
 Heydte arrived in Monschau on 21 December and surrendered on 23 December.
 He was held as a prisoner of war in England until July 1947.